SystemsApproach/private5g/ran.rst

     Second tier of RAN disaggregation: CUPS.

-The third tier follows the SDN paradigm by carrying vertical disaggregation one step further.
-It does this by separating most of RAN control (RRC functions) from the disaggregated RAN components, and logically centralizing them as applications running on an SDN Controller, which corresponds to the Near-RT RIC shown previously in :numref:`Figures %s <fig-rrc-split>` and :numref:`%s
+The third tier follows the SDN paradigm by separating most of RAN control (RRC functions) from the disaggregated RAN components, and logically centralizing them as applications running on an SDN Controller, which corresponds to the Near-RT RIC shown previously in :numref:`Figures %s <fig-rrc-split>` and :numref:`%s
 <fig-ran-controller>`.
-This SDN-based vertical disaggregation is
+This SDN-based disaggregation is repeated here
-repeated here in :numref:`Figure %s <fig-ctl_loops>`.
-The figure also shows the additional O-RAN prescribed interfaces, which we already discussed in the previous section.
+in :numref:`Figure %s <fig-ctl_loops>`.
+The figure also shows the O-RAN prescribed interfaces A1 and E2 that we already discussed in the previous section.
+(Note that all the edges in :numref:`Figures %s
+<fig-disagg1>` and :numref:`%s <fig-disagg2>` also correspond to
+3GPP-defined interfaces, but we have not identified them by name because their details are outside the scope of this discussion.)

 .. _fig-ctl_loops:
 .. figure:: figures/sdn/Slide9.png
-    :width: 700px
+    :width: 800px
     :align: center

     Third tier of RAN disaggregation: SDN.